Om2005Prakash/Editing-Concepts-in-Stable-Diffusion/readme.md

 This repository contains result of our submission for the [U&ME Challenge at ICCV 2025](https://sites.google.com/view/u-and-me-workshop/), where we address **concept unlearning** in **Stable Diffusion v1.4**.
 The code implements model-editing techniques to *unlearn* (or replace) a **single** visual concept while preserving the rest of the model.

+We would like to thank [Kaggle](https://www.kaggle.com/) for hosting the challenge and providing access to **4×L4 NVIDIA GPUs**, which were incredibly helpful in performing extensive experiments.

 ---

 ## Quick TL;DR (basic usage)